HVAC Retrofit in New York Without Downtime: An Engineering Approach

 extended installation windows

-operational and safety risks
+increased operational and safety risk

 An Engineering Approach to Retrofit Planning Without Shutdowns